sigsum/sigsum/www.sigsum.org/content/getting-started.md

 `sigsum-monitor` will be used to detect that the generated signing key was used with Sigsum.

-Check that the installation worked by running one of the programs with the `--version` option:
+Check that the installation worked by running one of the tools with the `--version` option:

     $ sigsum-key --version
     sigsum-key (sigsum-go module) v0.13.1